parshat vaera, exodus 8-9

 Transcript:

 Welcome to Madlik.
 My name is Geoffrey Stern and at Madlik we light a spark or shed some light on a Jewish Text or Tradition.
-Along with Rabbi Adam Mintz, we host Madlik Disruptive Torah on clubhouse every Thursday and share it as the Madlik podcast on your favorite platform.
-This week’s Torah portion is Vayigash.
-Even if you are not a proponent of numerology you can’t ignore the repeated claim of the Torah that seventy souls went down to Egypt.
-The implied significance of the number 7 and its variants 70 and 49 provide a unique lens to view the Biblical narrative.
-So join us as we explore Gematria, rules of Biblical interpretation and the number Seventy in the Bible.
-Seventy Faces.
+Along with Rabbi Adam Mintz, we host Madlik Disruptive Torah on clubhouse and share it as the Madlik podcast on your favorite platform.
+This week’s Torah portion is Behar-Bechukotai.
+We marvel at how Rabbinic Judaism modified if not totally abrogated explicit Biblical injunctions against selling land in perpetuity and taking interest on loans.
+Using the Pruzbol and Heter Iska as case studies we explore the audacity of Rabbinic Judaism.
+So join us for Prozbul and Iska LLC.

 more